Khromushkin/study-kotlin-liquibase-job/README.md

-# study-kotlin-liquibase #
+# study-kotlin-liquibase-job #

 #### What is this repository for? ####

-This software is for SpringLiquibase usage demonstration with Kotlin.
+This software is for Engineering practices demonstration:

+* Database versioning by using Liquibase;
+* SpringLiquibase integration;
+* Migration tests by using TestContainers;
+* Database migrations deployment by using Kubernetes Job

 #### How do I get set up? ####